sdc-china/IDA-doc/_posts/2018-01-07-installation-installing-ida-application.md

 	For security concern, we suggest to disable the toolkit in BAW production environment.
 	It allows user to modify the toolkit access permission by setting up the environment variable "IDA_ACCESS". (true means enable the access, false means disable the access)

-	By default, the toolkit can only be invoked on Development and Test environment:
+	By default, the toolkit can only be invoked on Development, Test and Stage environments:
 	    ![][default_toolkit_setting]

 	You can define the same environment variable "IDA_ACCESS" in your BAW application which will override the default setting in toolkit, for example: